 EU Delegation is not in a position to respond to such enquiries.
 Japanese exporters should instead address their questions to JETRO, to the Japanese ministries or the Japanese mission in Brussels.

 Alternatively, in case the exporters wish to get in direct contact with the EU authorities, this can be done through the Commission's Export Helpdesk (http://trade.ec.europa.eu/tradehelp/).
-The Trade Helpdesk will be improved user friendly manner and updated on 1 February with the addition of Japan among our trade partners.
+The Trade Helpdesk has been improved user friendly manner and updated on 1 February 2019 with the addition of Japan among our trade partners.

 Frequently Asked Questions